conan7882/GoogLeNet-Inception/README.md

 - The GoogLeNet model is defined in [`src/nets/googlenet.py`](src/nets/googlenet.py).
 - Inception module is defined in [`src/models/inception_module.py`](src/models/inception_module.py).
 - An example of image classification using pre-trained model is in [`examples/inception_pretrained.py`](examples/inception_pretrained.py).
+- An example of train a network from scratch on CIFAR-10 is in [`examples/inception_cifar.py`](examples/inception_cifar.py).

+For testing the pre-trained model
-- When testing the pre-trained model, images are rescaled so that the shorter dimension is 224.
+- Images are rescaled so that the smallest side equals 224 before fed into the model.
 This is not the same as the original paper which is an ensemle of 7 similar models using 144 224x224 crops per image for testing.
 So the performance will not be as good as the original paper.
+- **LRN**

+For training from scratch on CIFAR-10
+- All the LRN layers are removed from the convolutional layers.
+- [Batch normalization](https://arxiv.org/abs/1502.03167) and ReLU activation are used in all the convolutional layers including the layers in Inception structure except the output layer.
+- Two auxiliary classifiers are used as mentioned in the paper, though 512 instead of 1024 hidden units are used in the two fully connected layers to reduce the computation.
+However, I found the results are almost the same on CIFAR-10 with and without auxiliary classifiers.
+- Since the 32 x 32 images are downsampled to 1 x 1 before fed into `inception_5a`, this makes the multi-scale structure of inception layers unuseful and harm the performance (around **80%** accuarcy).
+To make full use of the multi-scale structures, the stride of the first convolutional layer is reduced to 1 and the first two max pooling layers are removed.
+The the feature map (32 x 32 x channels) will have almost the same size as described in table 1 (28 x 28 x channel) in the paper before fed into `inception_3a`.
+I have also tried only reduce the stride or only remove one max pooling layer.
+But I found the current setting provides the best performance on the testing set.
+- During training, dropout with keep probability 0.4 is applied to two fully connected layers and weight decay with 5e-4 is used as well.
+- The network is trained through Adam optimizer.
+Batch size is 128.
+The initial learning rate is 1e-3, decays to 1e-4 after 30 epochs, and finally decays to 1e-5 after 50 epochs.
+- Each color channel of the input images are subtracted by the mean value computed from the training set.

 ## Usage
 ### ImageNet Classification